 IoT healthcare applications can also be used for research purposes.
 It’s because IoT enables us to collect a huge amount of data about the patient’s illness which would have taken many years if we collected it manually.

-This data thus collected can be used for statistical study that would support the medical research.
+This data thus collected can be used for statistical study that would support medical research.

-Thus, IoT don’t only saves time but also our money which would go in the research.
+Thus, IoT doesn’t only save time but also our money which would go into the research.

-Thus, IoT has a great impact in the field of medical research.
+Thus, IoT has a great impact on the field of medical research.
 It enables the introduction of bigger and better medical treatments.

 Even the existing devices are now being updated by IoT by simply using embedding chips of smart hospital devices.
 This chip enhances the assistance and care that a patient requires.